OCaml Style Guide for Functional Programming in Software Engineering

 Acknowledgements

-This document would not have been made possible without the input of the whole FPSE team - myself, Dr. Scott, Devin Hill, and Shiwei Weng.
+This document would not have been made possible without input of the original FPSE team - myself, Dr. Scott, Devin Hill, and Shiwei Weng.
 Special thanks is also given to Peter Frölich, whose C style guide served as the inspiration for this document.

 General Guidelines